top of page

 Our goal

-The general goal of the Quantum Resources Group is to develop a theoretical framework underpinning quantum technologies, with a particular focus on quantum computing and quantum thermodynamics, by investigating all three aspects of quantum resource theories: identification, characterisation and implementation.
-These research goals will be pursued by realising several objectives that will include:
+The general goal of the Quantum Resources Group was to develop a theoretical framework underpinning quantum technologies, with a particular focus on quantum computing and quantum thermodynamics, by investigating all three aspects of quantum resource theories: identification, characterisation and implementation.
+These research goals were pursued by realising several objectives that included:

 • Identification: investigating possibilities for quantum advantage within thermodynamic scenarios and finding operational interpretations for coherence resources.